-Health Marathon awards cancer research prizes
+Health Marathon awards research prizes in the field of cancer

-The main objective of the annual Health Marathon Awards that reward Cancer Research this year is to foster knowledge and the discovery of innovative therapeutic solutions to combat this disease.
-The funding for these prizes, totaling 40 thousand euros, was mainly the result of donations raised during the Health Marathon television show, held in partnership with RTP in March 2019, as well as other support from civil society.
+The main objective of the annual Health Marathon Awards, which this year recognize Cancer Research, is to promote knowledge and the discovery of innovative therapeutic solutions to combat this disease.
+The funding for these awards, totaling €40,000, came mainly from donations raised during the Health Marathon television show, held in partnership with RTP in March 2019, as well as other support from civil society.
 In this 6th edition dedicated to Cancer, Janssen was one of the main partners of the Health Marathon and will associate its name with one of the Awards.

 Health Marathon Award Senior Category